Lebanon, Texas

-Lebanon was the name of two different communities that were founded in Texas in the 19th Century, neither of which exists today.
-The first was a town located in Collin County that had a post office designated as Lebanon, Texas, before it was relocated to Frisco, Texas.
-The second was a smaller unincorporated community located in Live Oak County of which only a cemetery remains today.
+Lebanon was the name of two different communities that were founded in Texas in the 19th century, neither of which exists today.
+The first was a town located in Collin County that had a post office designated as Lebanon, Texas, before it was relocated to Frisco.
+The second was a smaller unincorporated community located in Live Oak County, of which only a cemetery remains today.

 Town of Lebanon in Collin County, Texas

 When the Dallas area was being settled by American pioneers in the 1840s, many of the settlers traveled by wagon trains along the old Shawnee Trail, which was also used for cattle drives north from Austin.
 This trail later became known as the Preston Trail and eventually, Preston Road.
 The town of Lebanon was founded along this trail to take advantage of this activity and the fertile farmland in the area.
-It was reportedly named after one of the settler's hometown of Lebanon, Tennessee.
-The town was granted a U.S. post office in 1860 and by the 1880s it had a church, a school, a cotton gin, a flour mill, a blacksmith, and many other merchants.
+Reportedly, it was named after a settler's hometown of Lebanon, Tennessee.
+The town was granted a U.S. post office in 1860, and by the 1880s, it had a church, a school, a cotton gin, a flour mill, a blacksmith, and many other merchants.

-In the late 1890s, the town of Lebanon hoped that the new railroad being built in the area would run through town.
-However, the St. Louis-San Francisco Railway chose a route two miles west of the town.
-In addition, the railroad established a new town along its route in order to provide water for the trains, which sealed Lebanon's fate.
-The new town of Emerson was established in 1902 three miles northwest of Lebanon, and would rename itself Frisco after the railroad that had created it.
-Most residents and businesses in Lebanon picked up and relocated to the new town of Frisco.
-In 1905, the post office in Lebanon was closed down.
+In the late 1890s, the town of Lebanon hoped that the new railroad being built in the area would run through town, but the St. Louis-San Francisco Railway chose a route two miles west of the town.
+In addition, the railroad established a new town along its route to provide water for the trains, which sealed Lebanon's fate.
+The new town of Emerson was established in 1902, three miles northwest of Lebanon, and renamed itself Frisco after the railroad that had created it.
+Most residents and businesses in Lebanon relocated to the new town of Frisco.
+In 1905, the post office in Lebanon was closed.